-As if that’s not bad enough, there is also a minimum interest charge of $2.
+As if that's not bad enough, JCPenney also has a minimum interest charge of $2.
 So when you are charged interest, you will be charged at least that amount.
-When you think about it, that means in theory you might end up paying more than 26.99% interest if your balance was small and the interest charges would have normally been below that amount.
+When you think about it, that means you might end up paying more than 26.99% interest if your balance was small and the interest would have normally been below that amount.

 What's so ironic is that the rewards aren't much better than the standard JCP Loyalty Rewards program (which you don't need a JCPenney credit card to get).
 Compare for yourself to see...

 JCP Loyalty Rewards without the credit card